 This card earns a solid 5% on travel booked at Chase travel site, 3% on dining at restaurants and drug stores and 1.5% Ultimate Reward points on ALL other purchases.

 There is currently a $200 bonus (20,000 points) after you spend $500 on purchases in the first 3 months from account opening.
-Also, this card is currently offering 5X points on grocery store purchases up to $12,000 in the first year.

 There is also a 0% intro APR for 15 months from account opening on purchases and balance transfers.